startmeup-nz/octodns-metaname/README.md

 # octodns-metaname

-OctoDNS provider for the [Metaname](https://metaname.net) DNS API maintained by the OpsDev.nz collective.
-It ships as a standalone package so OctoDNS deployments can manage Metaname zones without cloning the OpsDev.nz monorepo.
+OctoDNS provider for the [Metaname](https://metaname.net) DNS API, originally bootstrapped from the upstream [`octodns-template`](https://github.com/octodns/octodns-template).
+Use it to run a DNS-as-Code workflow with OctoDNS for any zones you host at Metaname.

 ## Installation